 Life cycle events draw us closer as a community and among the generations.
-Rabbi Spitz and our staff are available to help plan and officiate at Brit Milah and Baby Namings, B’nai Mitzvah, Weddings and Aufrufs, Funerals and Bereavements.
+Our clergy and staff are available to help plan and officiate at Brit Milah and Baby Namings, B’nai Mitzvah, Weddings and Aufrufs, Funerals and Bereavements.
 We also help those interested in converting to Judaism find their path, and warmly welcome those who become a part of the Jewish people.

 We welcome the our newborn sons into Judaism’s sacred covenant on the eight day of their new lives.
-Rabbi Spitz and the CBI office can put you in touch with a Mohel (ritual circumciser), help the parents create their ceremony, and co-officiate, along with the Mohel.
+Our clergy and the CBI office can put you in touch with a Mohel (ritual circumciser), help the parents create their ceremony, and co-officiate, along with the Mohel.
 Please contact the CBI office for more information.

 Baby Naming/Simchat Bat